 Additionally, in February of 2015 the APA Council of Representatives approved a new document known as "Standards of Accreditation" [SoA] in Health Service Psychology.
 The new standards go into effect beginning January 1, 2017.
 The program in Counseling Psychology at West Virginia University is firm and clear in its commitment to maintain its accredited status with the APA through these changes.
-Our self-study will be submitted during the spring of 2017 and will follow the new standards.
-You will see reference to Health Service Psychology throughout this document, as that is the term the Commission on Accreditation has determined will replace "professional psychology" as the new standards are put into place.
+Our self-study wad submitted during the spring of 2017 and follows the new standards.
+You will see reference to Health Service Psychology throughout this document, as that is the term the Commission on Accreditation has determined now replaces "professional psychology" as the new standards went into place January 1, 2017.